sagemath/sagewiki_to_gh-2022-10-10/days113.md

 SageDays 113 will be followed by two conferences, Applications of Computer Algebra(ACA) on 15-19 August 2022 and Computer Algebra in Scientific Computing (CASC) on 22-26 August 2022 at the same venue, Gebze Technical University, Istanbul, Turkey.
 All these events are part of the umbrella event Symbolic Computation: Algorithms, Learning and Engineering([[https://scale.gtu.edu.tr/|SCALE]]).

 == Topics and goals ==
-This will be first SageDays in Turkey, hence one of the main goals is to start a sage community in Turkey.
+This will be first SageDays in Turkey, hence one of the main goals is to start a Sage community in Turkey.

 == About SageMath ==